Cog-Creators/Red-DiscordBot/docs/autostart_systemd.rst

 Setting up auto-restart using systemd on Linux
 ==============================================

-.. note:: This guide is for setting up PM2 on a Linux environment.
+.. note:: This guide is for setting up systemd on a Linux environment.
 This guide assumes that you already have a working Red instance.

 -------------------------
 Creating the service file